INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 --

-- Tree-based
-    - A series of binary choices (thresholds)
+- Tree-based: a series of binary choices (thresholds)
     - For tabular data, columns of different nature
     - Gradient boosted trees (HistGradientBoostingRegressor and Classifier) are goto methods